What Is A Nested For Loop

 Nested for loops are far more than just a theoretical concept.
 They're used extensively in a wide range of programming scenarios:

 • Multidimensional Arrays (Matrices): This is perhaps the most common use case.
 Nested loops are the natural way to iterate through all the elements of a two-dimensional array (or arrays with more dimensions).
 The outer loop iterates through the rows, and the inner loop iterates through the columns.
-For example, you could use nested loops to calculate the sum of all elements in a matrix, find the largest element, or perform matrix multiplication.
+Here's one way to look at it: you could use nested loops to calculate the sum of all elements in a matrix, find the largest element, or perform matrix multiplication.

 int[][] matrix = { {1, 2, 3}, {4, 5, 6}, {7, 8, 9} };